Alignak-monitoring-contrib/alignak-webui/docs/source/20_routes_api/index.rst

 Most plugins are dedicated to a specific backend element (eg. host, service, ...).
 For those plugins, some rules, implemented in the Plugin class, are commonly used for the routes:

     - /elements, get the paginated elements list
+    - /elements/config, reload the element configuration file (if it exists)
     - /elements/tree, get the element tree view (for some elements)
     - /elements/table, get the element table view
     - /elements/table_data, get the element table data (called by the datatable)